-Words in the Park, part of the three-day Alberta Culture Days, ran on a rainy Saturday, October 1st at the Sherwood Park Community Centre AGORA in Sherwood Park, Alberta (near Edmonton).
+Words in the Park, part of a three-day Alberta Culture Days event, took place on a rainy Saturday, October 1st at the Sherwood Park Community Centre AGORA in Sherwood Park, Alberta (near Edmonton).
 It was hosted by The Writers Foundation of Strathcona County, who teamed up with the Arts & Culture Council of Strathcona County to bring a book fair along with arts and culture displays.

 At the cultural entertainment stage

 - Aboriginal dance: story of the flute, Native flute music, and Fancy Dance performance in full regalia (Darrel Brertton)

 - Acoustic guitar duo: Dahlia Wakefield with Alan Tymofichuk (spectacular singing!)

 - Local singers/musicians: Kelsey Hoople (wow!), Gary Thomas (NGT Music)

 - Poetry/memoire (Kathie Sutherland, Guy Chambers, Miji Campbell, Holly Ducarte)

 - Fiction (part 1: Karen Probert, Eva Blaskovic, T.K.
 Boomer / part 2: Kelly Vass, Laini Giles, Mitchell Baker)

 - Children’s stories (Mandy Eve-Barnett, Maria Jordan MacKeigan, Tom Dirsa)

 - Non-fiction (Rick Lauber, Sue Lawrence, Cheryl Smitt)